arifchou212/Web-Based-Inventory-Management-System-for-SME/README.md

-# Your project name here
+# Web-Based Inventory Management System for Small Business

 ## Information about this repository